-If drilled piles are used as the foundation type, see SCDOT Geotechnical Design Manual (GDM) section 16.5.
+If drilled piles are used as the foundation type (where allowed by the Substructures section contained herein), see SCDOT Geotechnical Design Manual (GDM) section 16.5.
 When a steel H-pile is placed in a bored hole and not driven, the structural engineer shall design a load transfer mechanism from the steel section to the concrete encasement.

-2.1.17 Steel Pipe Pile Connection Details
+2.1.22 Steel Pipe Pile Connection Details

-The pile connection detail described in Item 2 of Section 19.2.6.3 of the SCDOT Bridge Design Manual does not apply for this project.
-Terminate steel pipe piles at the bottom of the end bent cap and footing.
-Connect the piles to the cap and footing using a reinforced concrete infill, with the reinforcing extending into the cap or footing.
+The pile connection detail described in Item 2 of Section 19.2.6.3 of the BDM does not apply for this project.
+Terminate steel pipe piles to provide a 2" minimum gap below the bottom of the bent cap or footing.
+Connect the piles to the cap and footing using a reinforced concrete infill, with the reinforcing extending into the cap or footing for a minimum anchorage length of 24 times the bar diameter.
+Extend the reinforced concrete infill inside the pipe pile, as a minimum depth, to the point where the moment demand is less than half of the maximum moment demand (i.e. below ground plastic hinge moment).
+The moment demand used for minimum infill depth must consider the effects of scour (when present).
+Additionally, extend the reinforced concrete infill below the bottom of liquefiable soil layers into competent soil.
 The minimum clearance of the reinforcement shall satisfy the requirement of SCDOT Design Memorandum DM0107.

-2.1.18 Drilled Shafts
+2.1.23 Drilled Shafts

 SCDOT Bridge Design Memorandum DM0111 contains a requirement to detail the portion of shaft below the construction casing with a diameter that is six inches smaller than the diameter of the casing.
 This six-inch reduction requirement does not apply to this project.
-For this project, detail the portion of the shaft below the bottom of the construction casing, whether in soil or rock, with a diameter that is at least two inches smaller than the diameter of the casing.
+For this project, detail the portion of the shaft below the bottom of the construction casing, whether in soil or rock, with a diameter that is at least two inches smaller than the outer diameter of the casing.